MUSS BUS XIV – STANFORD

 The 2014-15 Football MUSS is sold out, but students can still get tickets through the ticket office, and student tickets are "free" (already paid for through student fees): http://utahtickets.com/student-ticket-info/#2014-football.

 Have you been receiving our email alerts?
 If not, check your spam folders, and make sure we have a good email address!
 You will get critical MUSS updates emailed all season.
 Don’t have our emails?
 Send your name, student ID number, and a good email address to email@example.com.

 The MUSS is the University of Utah’s student fan club for football, men’s basketball, and gymnastics.
 Established in 2002, The MUSS became the most popular student section in the Mountain West Conference and is looking to do the same in the Pac-12.
 In 2004, it was named one of the Top Five Student Sections in the country by ESPN.

-The MUSS provides an exciting and memorable experience for students at football and basketball games.
+The MUSS provides an exciting and memorable experience for students at football and men's basketball games, as well as gymnastics meets.
 Students who join The MUSS develop a bond with other students on campus and also with the athletics teams.
 We hope that MUSS members will become lifelong University of Utah fans!

 General MUSS FAQs